LDGerrits/QuickZone/docs/usage.md

 ## Observers

-Observers are the 'brain' of QuickZone.
-They connect Groups to Zones.
+Observers act as the logic layer.
+They subscribe to Groups and attach to Zones to bridge spatial data with game behavior.

 ### Setup
 An Observer listens to its subscribed Groups and checks if they overlap with its attached Zones.